frederic-perez/AmE-dictionary/data/dictionary.md

 __depute__ _v_ Transfer power to someone. _Syn_ delegate
 __derail__ _v_
 __deranged__ _adj_ :four::hammer: _A deranged man._
-__derecho__ _n_ A widespread and severe windstorm that moves rapidly along a fairly straight path and is associated with bands of rapidly moving thunderstorms.
+__derecho__ _n_ :two: A widespread and severe windstorm that moves rapidly along a fairly straight path and is associated with bands of rapidly moving thunderstorms.
 __derelict__ _adj_ :three::hammer: _Derelict buildings._
 __dereliction__
 __derision__